 But my mom was persistent, “We’re going to see my daddy today.”

 My grandfather was called many things.
 By his three children, Dad or Daddy.
-By us, my sister and I, Papa.
+By my sister and me, Papa.
 By friends, Lenny.
 By patients, Doctor.
 And he knew exactly where he wanted to be buried: a gorgeous cemetery in Tennessee Valley that overlooks my mom’s childhood home.

-By 10 or 11am we were all in the car, ready to go.
+By 11 a.m. we were all in the car.
 It was a crisp, Mill Valley morning in May.
 The sun couldn’t seem to penetrate the heavy, cumbersome coldness in the air that sliced through our warm coats.
 The car crisscrossed up the shady, windy roads, past the majestic cemetery gates.
-My eyes were peeled on the shadows on the ground as they rippled with the leaves above.
+My eyes were glued to the shadows on the ground as they rippled with the leaves above.
 The shadows reminded me of spirits, elusive, intangible, not what they once were, but still there, watching.

-I fell silent, looking the graves we were passing.
-I remember Papa vividly, but as the years went on, the definition of my memories became grainy.
-Monthly, he would take me out to the movies and we’d share a popcorn.
-We would giggle in the movie theater, because our hands would reach for the popcorn at the same time.
-Then he would take me to the toy store to pick out a toy, then for dinner and ice cream or for ice cream then dinner.
-I also remember weekly Monday dinners at his house, “Danke Shoen” gliding through the speakers.
+I fell silent, looking at the graves we were passing.
+I remember Papa vividly, but as the years went on, my memories became grainy.
+Monthly, he would take me to the movies and we’d share a popcorn.
+We would giggle in the theater because our hands would reach for the popcorn at the same time.
+Then he would take me to the toy store to pick out a toy, then for dinner and ice cream – or for ice cream and then dinner.
+I also remember Monday dinners at his house, “Danke Shoen” gliding through the speakers.
 And holding his hand tightly as we stood against the crashing waves in Maui, the sand shifting beneath our toes.
-Sitting in the sticky metal chair, my knees up to my chest, as we feasted on mango, papaya, and passionfruit on the deck of his hotel room over the grassy decline.
 I remember him holding up a bagel, lox, and cream cheese, exclaiming, “This is heaven!”

 “I remember his hugs,” I murmured.

-She smiled, “Oh, he gave great hugs.”
+Mom smiled.
+“Oh, he gave great hugs.”
 She squeezed my arm.
 Then standing on that gravel road, we found it: on the peak of that peaceful, halo hill.
-Wildflowers adorned the entire hillside and we could hear birds crooning in the trees.
+Wildflowers adorned the entire hillside, and we could hear birds crooning in the trees.
 We inched down to his grave and stood stoically around his gravestone: Leonard Shlain 1937-2009.
-His headstone was an elegant, reddish rock lying on the ground.
+His headstone was an elegant, reddish rock.
 Unlike the larger headstones that stuck out of the grass, he asked that his stone be laid on the Earth.